CARPET BUGLE SEEDS

 If not, put container inside a zip-lock bag and refrigerate for 4 weeks.

 Return to 50-60° F. until germination occurs.
 Transplant 1 foot apart.

 Comments: Full sun (mild climates), part sun or light shade elsewhere.
-Carpet Bugle plants are one of the very few perennials that will tolerate dry shade.
+Carpet Bugle plants are one of the very few perennials that tolerate dry shade.
 Ajuga prefers moist, moderately fertile, well-drained soil.
-Fast spreading by underground stolons, Carpet Bugle covers large areas quickly.
+Fast spreading by underground stolons, Covers large areas quickly.
 Do not plant near lawns, a condition known as "buglelawn" could occur.
 Mow or trim Carpet Bugle once per year to remove old flower spikes.
 Excellent planted in containers with annual flowers.
 Carpet Bugle flowers attract bees and butterflies.
 Plants are rabbit and deer resistant.